 It’s that time of year again!

 Because Lafayette is a residential college, the College will close only under the most adverse weather conditions.
-Severe weather, however, could require the delay of the start of the workday, closing for the day, or the early release of staff members.
+Severe weather, however, could require the delay or shortening of administrative office hours on campus.

-When regularly scheduled work hours are reduced because of emergency conditions, employees who are allowed to arrive late or leave early will be paid for their normal workday.
+When regularly scheduled work hours are reduced because of emergency conditions, employees who are allowed to arrive late or leave early will be paid for their normal workday and should work remotely, if possible.

 The nature of some particular responsibilities may require certain support staff members to be at their workplace to perform essential tasks despite the existence of emergency conditions.
 Some examples of essential tasks include important work subject to a deadline, circumstances where a department or office workload is such that a supervisor cannot release certain staff members, or where a necessary service must be sustained.

-The nature of some Facilities Operations and Public Safety positions, however, may require certain staff members to be at their workplace to perform some necessary tasks despite the existence of emergency conditions.
+The nature of some Facilities Operations and Public Safety positions may require employees in these roles to be at their workplace to perform some necessary tasks despite the existence of emergency conditions.
 These employees are considered “essential” employees.
 Some examples of services that cannot be curtailed are security protection, snow removal, and steam generation.
-If there is any question about your specific responsibility, your supervisor will clarify it.
+If there is any question about your specific responsibility, your supervisor will provide clarification.

 In the event of anticipated inclement weather that might necessitate closing the College, or delayed opening, essential employees may not request a waiver of the usual five-day advance notice of their intentions to use vacation time, unless vacation has been pre-arranged and approved.